Telcoin-Association/TNIPs/README.md

 ```

 ## Build the status page locally
+The TNIP book is built using rust.

+The mdbook compiles the binary in `process-frontmatter`.
+This preprocessor looks parses content between "+++" to create the preamble for each TNIP.

 ### Install prerequisites

 1. Open Terminal.

-2. Check whether you have mdbook installed.
+2. Check whether you have mdbook installed (requires rust).

    ```sh
    mdbook --version
    ```

 3. If you don't have mdbook installed, install mdbook.
+If you don't have rust, it's recommended to install using `rustup`.

-4. Install Bundler:
+4. Install mdbook with cargo (shipped with rust):

    ```sh
    cargo install mdbook
    ```

-### Build your local Jekyll site
+### Build the book locally

 1. Compile the markdown, start the server, and open the page: